balusio/podcast-demo/README.md

 be user have NVM installed.
 Install the dependencies
+run `npm run start` for development

+## Production ##
-run `npm run start` for development run `npm run build:prod` for export production build
+run `npm run build:prod` for export production build you can start the server on the `index.js` file that serves the public folder

 Icons thanks to : (Vectors Market)[https://www.flaticon.com/authors/vectors-market]